EronLake/EronLake/README.md

 Since then I have been working full-time at Verizon Media/Yahoo Sports as a Back-End Software Engineer.
 On the side, I have worked as a Gameplay Programmer with several indie teams.

 Outside of that, I am big into the arts.
-I spend most of my free time singing, playing music, dancing, reading, writing, or watching the latest TV show or Movie to be released.
+I spend most of my free time singing, playing music, dancing, reading, writing, or watching the latest TV show or movie to be released.
 Also a must note, is that I am a huge comic book nerd, so I’m your guy if you ever want to think deeply about Batman!

 Pronouns: He/Him/His